 or if you're using LDAP try:

 For older versions of CardDAV server, you need to append

 User name and password: same as for Synology DSM

 Do not import .vcf files generated by Android directly into the Synology CardDAV server!
 It often breaks synchronization (500 Internal server error), because Android exports vCard 2 files, and Synology will import these files without error message but they can't be processed later (because CardDAV requires vCard 3).
 Import them on Android instead.

 If possible, use the newer Calendar package instead of the outdated CalDAV function of the WebDAV Server (which doesn't seem to be maintained anymore) package to avoid problems.

 If you're still using the WebDAV Server package for CalDAV (which is not recommended):

 - Open Synology DSM: Control Panel / WebDAV.

-- Enable WebDAV or WebDAV HTTPS and remember the port.
+- Enable WebDAV or WebDAV HTTPS and remember the port (5005 in the screenshot).